NoteDance/Note/README.md

 neural network example:https://github.com/7NoteDancing/Note-documentation/tree/main/Note%204.0%20documentation/DL

-**Use second parallel optimization to train on mnist,speed was increased by more than two times!**
+**Use second parallel optimization to train on MNIST,speed was increased by more than 2 times!**

 **batch size:32**